Anti-gender movement: Europe

 Before the emergence of the anti-gender movement, activists and scholars believed that Europe was on an inexorable course towards complete gender equality and full LGBTQ rights, serious opposition to which was deemed a holdover from the past or else a phenomenon confined to Eastern Europe and Roman Catholic countries.
 The anti-gender movement proved this perception to be incorrect.
 Since the 1990s, the European Commission has made eligibility for funding from the Structural Funds and Cohesion Fund conditional on local gender equality policies, which led to rapid changes after Poland joined the European Union in 2004.

 In February 2019, the European Parliament passed a resolution against the "backlash in women's rights and gender equality in the EU".

 Bulgaria

 In February 2023, the Bulgarian Socialist Party called for a national referendum on "Gender Ideology".
-Later in the month, the party praised a Supreme Court ruling that only biological sex can be listed on government documents and could not be changed.
+Later in the month, the party praised a Supreme Court ruling that only biological sex can be listed on government documents and that it could not be changed.